aldingsgit/aldingsgit.github.io/index.md

 With that understanding, the likelihood is the density function of seeing the observed dataset conditioned on the summary metric being exactly Θ. This is called the likelihood, defined as:

 <img src="images/EQ_3.JPG?raw=true"/>

+The likelihood is multiplied by the prior class probability which is a measure of what the probability was of observing the outcome prior to observing the data:

+EQ_6

 We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome or probability of Θ given observation data versus P of observing data given Θ).